HaiderNuur/Data-Analyst-Journey/Google Courses/Share Data Through Art of Visualization/Quizzes.md

 - A diverging color palette in Tableau displays characteristics of values using what color combination?
 > Intensity for the range and hue for the magnitude
 -

+## Weekly Challenge
+- Tableau is used to create interactive and dynamic visualizations.
+A visualization is interactive when the audience can control what data they see.
+What does it mean for a visualization to be dynamic?
+> The visualization can change over time
+- A data analyst uses the Color tool in Tableau to apply a color scheme to a data visualization.
+In order to make the visualization accessible for people with color vision deficiencies, what should they do next?
+> Make sure the color scheme has contrast
+- A data analyst is working with the World Happiness data in Tableau.
+What tool do they use to select the area on the map representing Finland?
+> Lasso
+- You are working with the World Happiness data in Tableau.
+What tool do you use to get a better view of Greece?
+> Pan
+- You are working with the World Happiness data in Tableau.
+To display the population of each country on the map, which Marks shelf tool do you use?
+> Label
+- You are working with the World Happiness data in Tableau.
+Which tool will enable you to show certain data while hiding the rest?
+> Filter
+- A data analyst is creating a visualization in Tableau Public.
+They want to keep it private from other users until it is complete.
+Which icon should they click?
+> Eye
+- Fill in the blank: In Tableau, a _____ palette displays two value ranges.
+Color shows the range where a data point is from, and color intensity shows its magnitude.
+> Diverging
+- What could a data analyst do with the Lasso tool in Tableau?
+> select a data point
+-